7-Tips-From-Tech-Recruiters-To-Give-You-an-Edge-in-Your-Job-Search

 “Don’t hesitate to utilize experience you think might not be relevant for these questions.
 If asked about a time you made a mistake, you might struggle to think of a time you made an engineering mistake, but you can talk about something else — even if it’s outside of engineering or tech.”

 Need more help with this one?
-In another article, we take a closer look at how to showcase your soft skills.
+Our professional skills courses are a great way to build soft skills you can add to your resume, and in another article, we take a closer look at how to showcase your soft skills.

 5. Speak to growth opportunities, not bad experiences